zibneuro/brainvispy/doc/install_vtk_win.md

 We build VTK from source using CMake and a Windows compiler (here, we employ the freely available Visual Studio Express 2013 for desktop).

-* Install CMake and VS Express 2013 for desktop (this is trivial).
+* Install CMake and VS Express 2013 for desktop.
 * Download the latest stable VTK source code (at the time of writing it is 7.0.0) from http://www.vtk.org/download/.
 * Unzip the file, enter the main directory and create a new folder (usually) called **build**.
 * Open CMake and fill in the first two lines as shown in the screenshot (you should change **C:\Users\papazov\Software** to the folder where you downloaded VTK):